w3f/polkadot-wiki-old/docs/polkadot/learn/relevant_links.md

 - [Polkadot & Substrate Overview](https://www.youtube.com/watch?v=0IoUZdDi5Is&feature=youtu.be) - Dr. Gavin Wood presents Substrate (blockchain in-a-box + VM) and Polkadot, and builds a blockchain on-stage in 30 minutes using Substrate.
 - [Preparing for Polkadot's Launch with Substrate](https://medium.com/polkadot-network/preparing-for-polkadots-launch-with-substrate-cb97819ed815) - An overview of how to start preparing for Polkadot before the launch date.
 - [A breif summary of everything Substrate and Polkadot](https://medium.com/polkadot-network/a-brief-summary-of-everything-substrate-and-polkadot-f1f21071499d) - Blog post which recaps information regarding Substrate and Polkadot.
+- [On the Horizon for Substrate](https://www.youtube.com/watch?v=IRc5Jma_eH8) - Video of Gavin Wood giving roadmap summary of Substrate and updates on Polkadot from the Melonport M-1 conference.

 ### Governance